katekorsaro/iron-dice/backlog/backlog.md

 # to do

+- [ ] replace try_into with as
+- [ ] make success counting work with max, min and mid
 - [ ] #23: hardening. find combinations that don't make sense, such as max and success counting
 - [ ] #18: accept parameters from cli
 - [ ] #17: define differnt types of success while counting successes.
 4d10 sc9 sv10:2 fv1:-1 standing